 The Partnership also includes a third Children’s Centre reach area, to the centre of Harlesden, Challenge House.

 This is a council run building that hosts a number of social care teams, as well as space to deliver Children’s Centre activities.

-The services staff have developed a cross-partnership timetable to utilise all 3 sites, taking into account budget allowances.
+The family services staff have developed a cross-partnership timetable to utilise all 3 sites, taking into account budget allowances.